These brain food recipes feature ingredients that supply your brain with essential nutrients most diets lack. Now you can make any meal brain-healthy.

 Brain foods in these three dishes include kale, walnuts, chia seeds, coffee, salmon, and turmeric.

-Now you’ve got 50 new recipes that include foods rich in the nutrients you need for optimal brain health and function.
+But now you’ve got lots of recipes that include foods rich in the nutrients you need for optimal brain health and function.

-We discuss what makes a food a “brain food” and why you need to be eating them in 12 Brain Foods That Supercharge Your Memory, Focus & Mood.
+We discuss what makes a food a “brain food” and why you should include them in your diet in 12 Brain Foods That Supercharge Your Memory, Focus & Mood.

-And for more ideas on how to incorporate the best brain foods in your diet, check out 25 Snacks Featuring the Best Brain Foods.
+For more ideas on how to incorporate the best brain foods in your diet, check out 25 Snacks Featuring the Best Brain Foods and The MIND Diet: How to Eat for a Healthy Mind (+ 42 Recipes).